NuanRMxi-Lazy-Team/NRLT_PhiCommonChart/en/chart_format/root.md

 This section introduces the root structure definition of a chart file.

-::: info Note
+::: warning Note
-**All fields on this page have compatibility level 0.**
+**Compatibility level for each field is specified individually.**
 :::

 ## JSON Example